 Currently, our products compete directly against products manufactured and distributed by various companies, both within and outside the U.S. Many of these manufacturers, including Danaher Corporation, 3M, Sirona Dental Systems, Inc. and Dentsply International, have substantially greater financial resources and manufacturing and marketing experience than we do and may, in the future, attempt to develop an orthodontic system similar to ours or combine technologies that make our product economically unattractive.
 The expiration of certain key patents commencing in 2017 owned by us may result in additional competition.
-Large consumer product companies may also enter the orthodontic supply market.
+Existing competitors may begin offering products more similar to ours.
+We may face more intense competition if new entrants to the clear aligner market are significantly larger than we are with greater resources and the ability to leverage their existing channels in the dental market to compete directly with us.
+In addition, corresponding foreign patents will start to expire in 2018, which may lead to increased competition in some of the markets outside the U.S. Large consumer product companies may also enter the orthodontic supply market.
 Furthermore, we may face competition in the future from new companies that may introduce new technologies.
 We may be unable to compete with these competitors and one or more of these competitors may render our technology obsolete or economically unattractive.
 If we are unable to compete effectively with existing products or respond effectively to any products developed by new or existing competitors, our business could be harmed.
 Increased competition has resulted in the past and may in the future result in volume discounting and price reductions, reduced gross margins, reduced profitability and loss of market share, and reduce dental professionals' efforts and commitment to expand their use of our products, any of which could have a material adverse effect on our net revenues, volume growth, net income and stock price.
-We cannot assure you that we will be able to compete successfully against our current or future competitors or that competitive pressures will not have a material adverse effect on our business, results of operations and financial condition.
+We cannot assure you that we will be able to